TextBridgeGNN: Pre-training Graph Neural Network for Cross-Domain Recommendation via Text-Guided Transfer: Abstract

 \section{Abstract}

 Graph-based recommendation has achieved great success in recent years.
 The classical graph recommendation model utilizes ID embedding to store essential collaborative information.
-However, this ID-based paradigm faces challenges in transferring to a new domain, making it hard to build a pre-trained graph recommendation model.
+However, this ID-based paradigm faces challenges in transferring to a new domain.
 This phenomenon primarily stems from two inherent challenges: (1) the non-transferability of ID embeddings due to isolated domain-specific ID spaces, and (2) structural incompatibility between heterogeneous interaction graphs across domains.
 To address these issues, we propose \modelname{}, a pre-training and fine-tuning framework that can effectively transfer knowledge from a pre-trained GNN to downstream tasks.
-We believe the key lies in how to build the relationship between domains.
 Specifically, \modelname{} uses text as a semantic bridge to connect domains through multi-level graph propagation.
-During the pre-training stage, textual information is utilized to break the data islands formed by multiple domains, and hierarchical GNNs are designed to learn both domain-specific and domain-global knowledge with text features, ensuring the retention of collaborative signals and the enhancement of semantics.
-During the fine-tuning stage, a similarity transfer mechanism is proposed.
-This mechanism initializes ID embeddings in the target domain by transferring from semantically related nodes, successfully transferring the ID embeddings and graph pattern.
+During the pre-training stage, hierarchical GNNs are designed to learn both domain-specific and domain-global knowledge with text features, ensuring the retention of collaborative signals and the enhancement of semantics.
+During the fine-tuning stage, a similarity transfer mechanism initializes ID embeddings in the target domain by transferring from semantically related nodes, successfully transferring the ID embeddings and graph pattern.
+Experiments demonstrate that \modelname{} consistently achieves strong overall performance across cross-domain, multi-domain, and training-free scenarios, without costly language model fine-tuning or real-time inference overhead.